-In February 2022, NCLC also conducted a private offering (the "Exchangeable Notes Offering") of \$473.2 million in aggregate principal amount of 2.5% exchangeable senior notes due 2027 (the "2027 2.5% Exchangeable Notes").
+In February 2022, NCLC also conducted a private offering (the "Exchangeable Notes Offering") of \$473.2 million in aggregate principal amount of 2.5% exchangeable senior notes due February 15, 2027 (the "2027 2.5% Exchangeable Notes").
 The 2027 2.5% Exchangeable Notes are guaranteed by NCLH on a senior basis.
-Holders may exchange their 2027 2.5% Exchangeable Notes at their option into redeemable preference shares of NCLC.
-Upon exchange, the preference shares will be immediately and automatically exchanged, for each \$1,000 principal amount of exchanged 2027 2.5% Exchangeable Notes, into a number of NCLH's ordinary shares based on the exchange rate.
+At their option, holders may exchange their 2027 2.5% Exchangeable Notes for, at the election of NCLC, cash, ordinary shares of NCLH or a combination of cash and ordinary shares of NCLH, at any time prior to the close of business on the business day immediately preceding August 15, 2026, subject to the satisfaction of certain conditions and during certain periods, and on or after August 15, 2026 until the close of business on the business day immediately preceding the maturity date, regardless of whether such conditions have been met.
+If NCLC elects to satisfy its exchange obligation solely in ordinary shares or in a combination of ordinary shares and cash, upon exchange, the 2027 2.5% Exchangeable Notes will convert into redeemable preference shares of NCLC, which will be immediately and automatically exchanged, for each \$1,000 principal amount of exchanged 2027 2.5% Exchangeable Notes, into a number of NCLH's ordinary shares based on the exchange rate.
 The exchange rate will initially be 28.9765 ordinary shares per \$1,000 principal amount of 2027 2.5% Exchangeable Notes (equivalent to an initial exchange price of approximately \$34.51 per ordinary share).
 The maximum exchange rate is 44.1891 and reflects potential adjustments to the initial exchange rate, which would only be made in the event of certain make-whole fundamental changes or tax redemption events.
 The exchange rate referred to above is also subject to adjustment for any stock split, stock dividend or similar transaction.
 The 2027 2.5% Exchangeable Notes pay interest at 2.5% per annum, semiannually on February 15 and August 15 of each year, to holders of record at the close of business on the immediately preceding February 1 and August 1, respectively.

 NCLC has used, or will use, the net proceeds from the Notes Offering and the Exchangeable Notes Offering to redeem (the "Redemption") all of the outstanding 2024 Senior Secured Notes and 2026 Senior Secured Notes and to make scheduled principal payments on debt maturing in 2022, including, in each case, to pay any accrued and unpaid interest thereon, as well as related premiums, fees and expenses.
 Simultaneously with the Redemption, and pursuant to certain provisions contained in the indentures governing the 2026 Senior Unsecured Notes and the 2028 Senior Unsecured Notes, each of the guarantors party to such indentures were released from their obligations thereunder.
-The resulting losses on extinguishments, which are recognized in interest expense, net, were \$188.4 million for the three months ended March 31, 2022.
+The resulting losses on extinguishments, which are recognized in interest expense, net, were \$188.4 million for the six months ended June 30, 2022.